 In a nutshell

 Healthcare is a massive part of the US economy.
-In October 2012 this was a sizable 18%, and by 2021 it is predicted to account for just under one-fifth of the country's economy.
+In 2019 healthcare spending was almost 18% of GDP, and by 2027 it is predicted to account for just under one-fifth of the country's economy.
 Many major firms have healthcare practices and there are many niche or boutique health firms, with many of them tied to specific states.
-Why is there a need for so many health lawyers?
-“The main difference with other sectors of the economy is the unique and intensive regulatory environment,” explains Doug Hastings, chair of Epstein Becker & Green and a member of its healthcare and life sciences practice.

-It is also a practice that is “constantly in flux because of the ever-changing laws,” says Schneider.
+It is also a practice that continually evolves because of ever-changing laws.
 The passing of the Patient Protection and Affordable Care Act in March 2010 (aka Obamacare), for example, remains a landmark moment.
 One thing is for certain: the nationwide demand for healthcare advice and representation has never been greater.